10 Ways to Declutter Faster

 #6.
 Create A Sense Of Urgency

-Tend to mull over things for months before kicking into action?
-Don’t worry, we’ve all been there.
-The good news is that you can learn to increase your internal time pressure by adding some simple parameters to work with.
+Tend to mull things over for months before finally taking action?
+Don’t worry—you’re not alone.
+The good news is you can train yourself to kick into gear faster by creating a little internal time pressure with some simple techniques.

-One easy example of this is using a timer.
-Here’s a little challenge to try.
-Set it for just five or ten minutes.
-Your single goal is going to be to declutter as much as you can as fast as you can.
-Ready, set, go!
+One of the easiest ways to do this is by using a timer.
+Here’s a fun challenge to try: set your timer for five or ten minutes and make it your mission to declutter as much as you can within that time.

 #7.
 Recharge First

-One of my biggest secrets for getting things accomplished is taking time to get myself into the right mindset.
+One of my biggest secrets for getting things done—especially decluttering—is taking the time to get into the right mindset.
 You can choose to make it fun!
-I tell my students “if you go into the declutter session with the sensation that it’s going to take all day and be a total drag, it probably will.”
-Self-fulfilling prophecy.
+I often tell my students, “If you approach a decluttering session thinking it’s going to take all day and be a total drag, it probably will.”
+That’s the power of a self-fulfilling prophecy.

 #8.
 Remove Distractions